easttennesseecc-star/Q-Top-Dog-IDE/IMPLEMENTATION_SUMMARY_LLM_CREDENTIALS.md

 5. ✅ Verified everything works (0 TypeScript errors)

 ### Result:
-Users can now easily provide their LLM API credentials to Q-IDE, which then uses them to call LLM services on their behalf - **all in 2-5 minutes with crystal clear instructions.**
+Users can now easily provide their LLM API credentials to Top Dog, which then uses them to call LLM services on their behalf - **all in 2-5 minutes with crystal clear instructions.**

 ---